DIAGNijmegen/CHIMERA/common/src/features/pathology/README.md

 # Pathology Feature Extraction Module 🔬

-This module (`common/src/features/pathology/`) is dedicated to the robust extraction of visual features from Whole Slide Images (WSIs) for pathology tasks.
-It serves as a foundational component for downstream prediction models, such as those found in `task1_baseline/prediction_model/Aggregators/inference/inference.py`.
+This module (`common/src/features/pathology/`) is dedicated to the robust extraction of visual features from Whole Slide Images (WSIs).
+It serves as a foundational component for the downstream prediction models used across all CHIMERA challenge tasks.

 ## Purpose

 The primary goal of this module is to:
 1.  **Process Whole Slide Images:** Handle WSI loading, tissue segmentation, and tile extraction.
-2.  **Extract Tile-Level Features:** Utilize pre-trained vision models to generate high-dimensional feature vectors from individual image tiles.
+2.  **Extract Tile-Level Features:** Utilize a pre-trained vision model (UNI) to generate high-dimensional feature vectors from individual image tiles.
-3.  **Prepare Features for Downstream Tasks:** Output these extracted features in a format suitable for machine learning models that perform tasks like survival prediction or classification.
+3.  **Prepare Features for Downstream Tasks:** Output these extracted features in a format suitable for various machine learning models that perform tasks like survival prediction or classification across the different CHIMERA tasks.

 ## Key Components